Fr. Peter’s Memorial Mass has been POSTPONED.

 Bishop Pates celebrated a funeral mass for Fr.
 Peter but it wasn’t the same as what normally happens for a priest of the Diocese of Joliet.
 Priestly attendance was limited to ten priests and the assembly was limited to family and a few close friends.
 It pains me deeply that we could not have a public funeral mass for Fr.
 Peter at St. Ann’s with all of our parishioners in attendance.
 Nor could we have a public visitation for him in the church as is proper for a priest’s funeral.

 I look forward to the day that we can all assemble together, without restrictions and limitations, as the Body of Christ in the world and pray together as a community of faith during the celebration of the sacred liturgy in our parish church.
-I am hopeful that we will be able to do so as we assemble together on April 25th to pray for the repose of Fr.
+I am hopeful that we will be able to do so as we assemble together to pray for the repose of Fr.
 Peter’s soul.
 This is what would have happened if the pandemic had never happened.
 Please keep Fr.
 Peter, his family and our parish community in your prayers.

 Reverend Peter Paul Jarosz, age 57, entered into Eternal Life on Sunday, April 26, 2020.
 Father Peter was born on April 29, 1962 to the late Peter and Harriet (Janik).